p-ja/acme-fitness-store/lab-guide/Lab 1: Deploy and build Application.md

    export LOG_ANALYTICS_WORKSPACE=log-analytics-name   # name of the existing log analytics workspace export REGION=region-name                           # region should be same as the region of your azure spring apps service
    ```
    > **Note:** You can use the arrow keys to move around in the file.
-Press the "CTRL + X" keys to close the file.
-You will be prompted to save your changes.
-Press the    "y" key to save your changes and then press enter to exit.
+Press the "i" key to enter insert mode to make the required changes.
+After making the changes press the escape "ESC" key to exit insert mode and then type ":wq" to save and close the file.

    ![](Images/mjv2-1.png)